kitnil/awesome/README.md

 ## CSS

+- [Learn-Something-Every-Day](https://github.com/kevintpeng/Learn-Something-Every-Day) - 📝 A compilation of everything that I learn; Computer Science, Software Development, Engineering, Math, and Coding in General.
+Read the rendered results here -&gt;
+- [the-unix-workbench](https://github.com/seankross/the-unix-workbench) - :house_with_garden: A Book for Anyone to Get Started with Unix
 - [StackOverflow-Dark](https://github.com/StylishThemes/StackOverflow-Dark) - 📚 Dark theme for Stack Overflow & most Stack Exchange network sites
 - [animate.css](https://github.com/daneden/animate.css) - 🍿 A cross-browser library of CSS animations.
 As easy to use as an easy thing.
 - [ultracompact-firefox](https://github.com/yjp20/ultracompact-firefox) -